Jaggler3/term-notes/README.md

 ## Limitations

-This project explores the limitations of building web applications for the Term browser.
+This project explores the limitations of building web applications for the Piko browser.
 Some challenges include:

 - Limited form handling (single input per action)
 - No client-side state management